adamniedzielski/adamniedzielski.github.io/source/_posts/2016-01-08-contextual-validations-with-form-objects.markdown

 end
 ```

-Here we join the parameters, remove blank elements and remove "other" option from checkbox group (useless for us).
+Here we join the parameters, remove blank elements and remove the "other" option from the checkbox group (useless for us).

 ### Validations